pip-services/pip-services-docs/content/en/conceptual/persistences/memory_persistence/_index.md

 <img src="figure4.png" alt="Figure 4" style="width:100%">

-We can also use the **update_partially** function.
+We can also use the **updatePartially** function.
 In this case, we need to specify the id of the object to be updated and a dictionary (map) containing the field to be updated and its new value.

 {{< tabsection >}}
   {{< include "./__code8_node.md" >}}